becarpenter/book6/8. Deployment Status/Status.md

 [APNIC](https://stats.labs.apnic.net/ipv6) quantifies the use of IPv6 by means of a script that runs on Internet browsers.

+At the time of writing, there are large discrepancies between data from these and other sources.
+In fact there is no well-defined metric for "how many IPv6 users exist" or "how much IPv6 traffic exists".
+To take one example, the Google data estimate the fraction of Google "hits" that use IPv6, yet Google is very little used in China so these data cannot represent the true world-wide situation.
+Estimates posted to the IETF by Geoff Huston in July 2023 suggest that Google observes a 7% adoption rate in China, while the APNIC measurement reports 30%.

-We have selected this latter statistic, as it comes from a Regional Internet Registry (RIR) to show the number of the Internet IPv6 users compared with the total Internet population (in million, see next table).
+We show here the APNIC presentation of results, as it comes from a Regional Internet Registry (RIR) to show the number of the Internet IPv6 users compared with the total Internet population (in million, see next table).

 <img src="./Section5_Table1.jpg" alt="Table shows 25% annual IPv6 growth 2018 to 2022">

-A third of the Internet population actually employs IPv6.
+A third of the Internet population apparently employs IPv6.
 It is also interesting to look at the growth curve.
 The main indicator here is the Compound Annual Growth Rate (CAGR), which shows a two-digit growth across the 5-year period 2018-2022.